-In order to gain the maximum amount of information we need to treat certain specimens in a special way.
-In order to do this you need to liaise with us before you take the specimen, to discuss appropriate fixation, if any and transport.
+In order to gain the maximum amount of information we need to treat certain specimens in a specific way.
+In order to do this you need to liaise with us before you take the specimen, to discuss appropriate fixation, if any, and transport.

-The following specimens should be sent FRESH immediately following surgical removal and should be discussed with us in advance by telephoning the laboratory on ext 12240 (fresh specimens should be refrigerated whilst awaiting porter/transport to the laboratory):
+The following specimens should be sent FRESH immediately following surgical removal and should be discussed with us in advance by telephoning the laboratory on 0161 701 2240 (fresh specimens should be refrigerated whilst awaiting porter/transport to the laboratory):

 - Lymph node specimens suspicious of tumour